lint-staged/lint-staged/README.md

-  -c, --config [path]                path to configuration file, or - to read from stdin --cwd [path]                       run all tasks in specific directory, instead of the current -d, --debug                        print additional debug information (default: false) --no-stash                         disable the backup stash, and do not revert in case of errors -q, --quiet                        disable lint-staged’s own console output (default: false) -r, --relative                     pass relative filepaths to tasks (default: false)
+  -c, --config [path]                path to configuration file, or - to read from stdin --cwd [path]                       run all tasks in specific directory, instead of the current -d, --debug                        print additional debug information (default: false) --max-arg-length                   maximum length of the command-line argument string --no-stash                         disable the backup stash, and do not revert in case of errors -q, --quiet                        disable lint-staged’s own console output (default: false) -r, --relative                     pass relative filepaths to tasks (default: false)